College Behind Bars

 Education can be a game-changer for people behind bars.
 While incarcerated, many people complete their High School GED.
 Once this is achieved, prisoners may apply to a college course program administered by Boston University.
 College Behind Bars is a mentoring program that helps prisoners earn their college degrees.

 Each prisoner is supported by a team of four to six volunteers who stay in touch with one another, and work together to support their assigned prisoner.
+Mentors support the student’s studies in courses taught by college professors.
+The time commitment generally involves one 3-4 hour visit every other month with another team member.
+Volunteers also write letters and do online research between visits as needed.
 In addition, Trinity's College Behind Bars team meets monthly for a potluck dinner.

-College Behind Bars prepares volunteers to engage with prisoners.
+College Behind Bars prepares volunteers to engage with prisoners in this long-term commitment.
 You will be provided guidelines for everything from writing an introductory letter to what to expect during your first visit to a prison.
+If you are interested in participating in this life-affirming opportunity, contact the College Behind Bars Ministry Liaison to learn more!